redux-utilities/redux-promise/README.md

 The middleware returns a promise to the caller so that it can wait for the operation to finish before continuing.
 This is especially useful for server-side rendering.
 If you find that a promise is not being returned, ensure that all middleware before it in the chain is also returning its `next()` call to the caller.

-## Async action creators
+## Example: Async action creators

-Because it supports FSA actions, you can use redux-promise in combination with [redux-fsa](https://github.com/acdlite/redux-fsa) to enable the use of async action creators, like in Flummox:
+Because it supports FSA actions, you can use redux-promise in combination with [redux-actions](https://github.com/acdlite/redux-actions) to enable the use of async action creators, like in Flummox:

 ```js
 createAction('FETCH_THING', async id => {